Ask the Expert: Hot Weather Means Higher Bills

-Hi Bernice, this is the age-old question, and is asked time and time again during the summer months as temperatures continue to rise.
-It’s plain and simple – your A/C is one of the largest energy users in your home and can account for more than half of your energy bill.
+Hi Bernice, this is the age-old question, and is asked time and time again during the summer months as temperatures rise.
+It’s plain and simple – your air conditioning (A/C) is one of the largest energy users in your home and can account for more than half of your energy bill.
 So when your A/C runs longer, your energy bill is going to be higher.

-There is a direct connection between outdoor temperatures and your energy usage.
-Your bill increases the hotter it gets outside because you’re consuming more energy due to your A/C running longer to keep your home cool.
-During the summer your A/C runs twice as long as it does in cooler months to keep your home at the same temperature, which can result in higher than normal bills.
+There is a direct correlation between outdoor temperature and your energy usage.
+Your bill increases the hotter it gets outside because you’re consuming more energy – your A/C is running longer to keep your home cool.
+During the summer, your A/C runs twice as long as it does in cooler months to keep your home at the same temperature, which can result in a higher bill than usual.

-For example, if the outside temperature is 80 degrees and you have your thermostat set to 78 degrees, your A/C will need to cool your home just 2 degrees.
-However, when it’s 90 degrees outside, your A/C will need to cool your home 12 degrees, running longer to keep the indoor temperature at 78 degrees.
+For example, if the outside temperature is 80° F and you have your thermostat set to 78° F, your A/C will need to cool your home just 2° F. However, when it’s 90° F outside, your A/C will need to cool your home 12° F , running longer to keep the indoor temperature at 78° F.

-Here are some ideas to help you keep your energy consumption under control and help you save:
+Here are some easy tips to help you keep your energy consumption under control and help you save:

-- Keep your thermostat at 78 degrees or warmer with the fan on “auto” and raise the thermostat setting to 82 degrees while you’re away.
-For every one degree you increase in temperature, you can save about 5 percent on your monthly cooling costs.
+- Keep your thermostat at 78° F or warmer with the fan on “auto” and raise the thermostat setting to 82° F while you’re away.
+For every degree you raise the temperature, you can save about 5% on your monthly cooling costs.